-To unfold the cross conveyor:
+To unfold the cross conveyor (prior to 2020):

 - 1. Remove the transport lock pin (item 2, fig 11). - 2.
-Set the switch marked 'lift to operate' to conveyor fold function. - 3.
-Lower the conveyor using the adjacent toggle switch.

-4. Finally, reset the switch marked 'lift to operate' to conveyor side shift function.
+Set the control box switch marked 'lift to operate' to conveyor fold function. - 3.
+Lower the conveyor using the adjacent toggle switch. - 4.
+Finally, reset the switch marked 'lift to operate' to conveyor side shift function.

-To fold the cross conveyor:
+To fold the cross conveyor (prior to 2020):

 - 1. Move the conveyor fully to the LH side of the machine using conveyor side shift function. - 2.
-Reset the switch marked 'lift to operate' to conveyor fold function. - 3.
+Reset the control box switch marked 'lift to operate' to conveyor fold function. - 3.
 Fully raise the conveyor using the adjacent toggle switch. - 4.
 Refit the transport lock pin (item 2, fig 11) and secure with the R' clip.